Upper Harz Water Regale: Construction

 A clear recovery followed from about 1520 onwards, initially at the instigation of the Duke of Brunswick-Wolfenbüttel, Henry the Younger.
 But it was his son, Julius, Duke of Brunswick-Lüneburg, who gave added impetus to existing mining operations in the Upper Harz and initiated the creation of a large number of ponds and ditches.

 It was the extensive use of hydropower that made the mining boom in the Upper Harz possible.
 As the mines became ever deeper over time they needed more and more energy.
-The lack of water following months of little rain or long periods of frost were time and again a limiting factor for the mines.
+The lack of water following months of little rain or long periods of frost was time and again a limiting factor for the mines.
 The expansion of the water system was achieved by raising the existing pond dams, building new dams, laying new ditches and extending existing ditch runs.